lydemann/blog.christianlydemann.com/content/post/setup-meanstack-app-with-docker.md

 npm-debug.log
 ```

-For setting this up we create a new file inside the “client” folder called: “DOCKERFILE”.Below is shown a DOCKERFILE that is based on Node Carbon (Node version 8) that installs the npm modules and run using the npm start script:
+For setting this up we create a new file inside the ï¿½clientï¿½ folder called: ï¿½DOCKERFILEï¿½.Below is shown a DOCKERFILE that is based on Node Carbon (Node version 8) that installs the npm modules and run using the npm start script:

 1. FROM node:carbon: Base image on Node carbon, giving access to npm and node.
-2. WORKDIR: Setting the working directory inside the container, making it possible to copy files to the working dir just using “.”
+2. WORKDIR: Setting the working directory inside the container, making it possible to copy files to the working dir just using ï¿½.ï¿½
 3. COPY package*.json .: Copying package.json and package-lock.json to the working directory inside the image
 4. RUN npm i: Runs npm install at the working directory
-5. Copy all from current directory (if not in “.dockerignore” file) to working directory
+5. Copy all from current directory (if not in ï¿½.dockerignoreï¿½ file) to working directory
-6. EXPOSE 4200: Showing that the app is to be exposed on port 4200 (but only actually exposed on port 4200 if specify this to the running container using the –p parameter.
+6. EXPOSE 4200: Showing that the app is to be exposed on port 4200 (but only actually exposed on port 4200 if specify this to the running container using the ï¿½p parameter.
 7. CMD: Specifying that the default command should be npm start, if other cmd is not specified when running the image as a container.